tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/drop_table_sync.md

 Code: 253.
 DB::Exception: Received from clickhouse-01:49000.
 DB::Exception: Replica /clickhouse/tables/01-01/test.myTable/replicas/clickhouse-01 already exists.
 (REPLICA_IS_ALREADY_EXIST)
 ```

-In this case, to avoid the wait [we can use the `SYNC` modifier](https://clickhouse.com/docs/en/sql-reference/statements/drop/#drop-table), which will delete the data and the table synchronously and won't return until everything is clear.
-Then we can drop and recreate tables without problems:
+In this case, to avoid the wait [you can use the `SYNC` modifier](https://clickhouse.com/docs/en/sql-reference/statements/drop/#drop-table), which will delete the data and the table synchronously and won't return until everything is clear.
+Then you can drop and recreate tables without problems:

 ```
 production-01 :) CREATE TABLE test.myTable2